-He glances at the bar, catching May’s eye.
+He glances at the bar, catches May’s eye.
 She shakes her head imperceptibly, reading his mind.
 Absurd ideas of accosting the group and defending her honor recede.
 He breathes a sigh of relief.

-He snaps into consciousness.
+He snaps back into consciousness.
 The party seems to have thinned out.
 Miller and Alice are gone.
 Alejandro gets up to leave and Jeffrey waives off his efforts to pay.
 It’s true Alejandro drank only club soda.
 A steady hand, this guy.
-He leans over to the Thin Man, lets him know his passport will arrive in the morning.
+He leans over to the thin man, lets him know his passport will arrive in the morning.

 “We’ll be in touch.”

 “Oh good.”
 It’s all he can think of to say.
 He sees 120 Singapore dollars on the table, begins to calculate.
 The bill will be a lot higher than that.
 What’s happened here is he has fallen prey to the cruel economics of party leaving whereby early leavers underestimate their impact on the total bill.
 Marta is warm but the future is cold.
 It’ll be him and Jeffrey splitting the bill.